hansama0902/DBMS_Assignment_Design-Implement-a-Key-Value-In-Memory-Database/README.md

-# Redis with Node Assignment 6 Project
+# Project III: Redis-focused Assignment

-This project is focused on querying the `ieeevis2020Tweets` database using Redis with Node.
-The dataset is related to IEEE VIS 2020 tweets, and the project performs a series of queries to extract useful insights from the data.
+This project is focused on leveraging **Redis** for various functionalities, divided into three main parts:

+1. **Redis Data Structure Implementation**: Simulating an online user management system using Redis data structures.
+This includes documentation of the Redis commands used.
+2. **Node.js Implementation with Redis**: Developing a Node.js project, named `Redis_PatientManagementSystem`, which uses Redis as the primary data store for patient management.
+3. **MongoDB Backup and Restore Guide**: Using MongoDB for backup and restore operations to integrate with a Node + Express + MongoDB application called `nodeExpressRedis_PatientManagementSystem`, which supports creating, displaying, modifying, and deleting data that represents at least one of the Redis data structures described in the previous part.

 ## Project Structure

 - **`Loading the data`**: Download [the tweets generated during the 2020 ieeevis Conference](https://johnguerra.co/viz/influentials/ieeevis2020/ieeevis2020Tweets.dump.bz2) to an external site, and unzip the file.
 You can unzip this file using Keka or 7zip.
 After extraction, you should have a `.dump` file.
 - **`init.js`**: This script is responsible for importing the dataset into MongoDB.
 It uses the following `mongoimport` command to load data from a `.dump` file into the MongoDB collection `tweet`:
   ```bash